fanstats/MixFAD-GRB/README.md

-Cluster Analysis and Variability Characterization of BATSE Catalog Gamma Ray Bursts with Gaussian Mixture of Factor Analyzers
+Latent characterisation of the BATSE Gamma Ray Bursts catalogue using Gaussian Mixture of Factor Analysers and Model-estimated Overlap-Based Syncytial Clustering
 ================

 This project applies the Gaussian mixture of factor analyzers to cluster